"Wait a minute, is that true?" The story of "metacognition" that nurtures oneself not to be swayed by information

 The amygdala, the older part of the brain governing fear and emotion, uses “System 1”, while the newer part, the prefrontal cortex, responsible for reason and logical judgement, governs “System 2”.

-These are known as the “dual-system theory”, which gained prominence and became established in the field of psychology through a paper published in 2000 by psychologists Keith Stanovich and Richard West.
+These are known as the dual-system theory, which gained prominence and became established in the field of psychology through a paper published in 2000 by psychologists Keith Stanovich and Richard West.

-In essence, the human brain tends to judge matters intuitively using ‘System 1’ unless consciously engaged, meaning misinformation spreads more readily when people feel anxious or fearful.
-Let us now examine some real-world examples.
+In essence, the human brain tends to judge matters intuitively using ‘System 1’ unless consciously engaged, meaning disinformation spreads more readily when people feel anxious or fearful.

 A prime example might be recalled from when the coronavirus first began to spread.